Pronghorn: Range and ecology

-A subspecies known as the Sonoran pronghorn (A. a. sonoriensis) occurs in Arizona and Mexico.
-Other subspecies include the Mexican pronghorn (A. a. mexicana), the Oregon pronghorn (A. a. oregona), and the critically endangered Baja California pronghorn (A. a. peninsularis).
+Other regional subspecies include the Rocky Mountain pronghorn (A. a. americana), Mexican pronghorn (A. a. mexicana), the Oregon pronghorn (A. a. oregona), and the critically endangered Baja California pronghorn (A. a. peninsularis).

-Pronghorns prefer open, expansive terrain at elevations varying between 3000 and 5900 ft, with the densest populations in areas receiving around 10–16 in of rainfall per year.
+Pronghorns prefer open terrain at elevations between 3000 and 5900 ft, with the densest populations in areas receiving around 10–16 in of rainfall per year.
 They eat a wide variety of plant foods, often including plants unpalatable or toxic to domestic livestock, though they also compete with them for food.
-In one study, forbs comprised 62% of their diet, shrubs 23%, and grasses 15%, while in another, cacti comprised 40%, grass 22%, forbs 20%, and shrubs 18%.
-Pronghorns also chew and eat (ruminate) cud.
+In one study, forbs comprised 62% of their diet, shrubs 23%, and grasses 15%.
+Another study similarly found forbs comprised 20%, cacti 40%, shrubs 18%, and grass 22%.
+Pronghorns chew cud (ruminate).

 Healthy pronghorn populations tend to stay within 5.0–6.5 km of a water source.
+The majority are found within 5 mi of a water source.

 An ongoing study by the Lava Lake Institute for Science and Conservation and the Wildlife Conservation Society shows an overland migration route that covers more than 160 mi.
 The migrating pronghorn start travel from the foothills of the Pioneer Mountains through Craters of the Moon National Monument to the Continental Divide.
 Dr. Scott Bergen of the Wildlife Conservation Society says "This study shows that pronghorn are the true marathoners of the American West.
 With these new findings, we can confirm that Idaho supports a major overland mammal migration - an increasingly rare phenomenon in the U.S. and worldwide."

 Cougars (Puma concolor), wolves (Canis lupus), coyotes (Canis latrans), grizzly bears (Ursus arctos horribilis) and bobcats (Lynx rufus) are major predators of pronghorns.
 Golden eagles (Aquila chrysaetos) have been reported to prey on fawns and adults.
 Jaguars (Panthera onca) also likely prey on pronghorns in their native range in the southwestern United States and in northern Mexico.
+In the Pleistocene, jaguars would likely be dangerous to pronghorns as a short-range ambush predator.